Liberation Transmission: Critical reception

 Initial critical response to Liberation Transmission was positive.
 At Metacritic the album received an average score of 73, based on 7 reviews.
 There were many positive reviews.
 NME said "Lostprophets are big and brash and brilliant.
 And this is rock'n'roll radio."
 Drowned in Sound said "While Liberation Transmission may be a lyrical vacuum, it is also a musical masterclass in how to create 12 tracks of killer with almost no filler."
 One of the mixed reviews was Entertainment Weekly who gave it a B− and said, "Around the world, 15-year-olds will fall for this band.
 Then they will turn 16 and move on", while Observer Music Monthly followed saying "Lyrically absurd, musically turbo-fueled."

-It became the first Lostprophets album to enter the UK Albums Chart at number one (2 July for 1 week).
+It became the first and only Lostprophets album to enter the UK Albums Chart at number one (2 July for 1 week).
 The album peaked at No. 33 on the Billboard 200 album chart with 27,000 copies sold.
 By August 2006, the album had sold over 75,000 copies in the US.
 The album has gone Platinum in the UK and was the 94th best selling album of 2006, with sales over 210,000 units.